hackfest-dev/HF24-Sambhar/README.md

 ## Constraints:
 > Time complexity involved in model training and prediction for each data update To allocate the amount that can be invested based on the total budget should is Model needed or greedy strategy with heuristic of fractional knapsack will solve the Problem in O(n * nl*og ( n )  ) instead of 2^n - go with XGBoosts.

+> Rainy day of our system.

+> Making generic for physical inventory as well as for a digital inventory.